-- 1. To enable or disable Drawing Guides, do one of the following:

-- · Press G.
+- 1. To enable or disable Drawing Guides, do one of the following: - In the Guides view, click on the Enable Guide A button. - Press G.

 - Guides are automatically enabled when you add a new guide or when you select a guide in the guides list. - The guide that was selected in your panel when you disabled guides will be selected again when you re-enable guides. - Drawing guides only work with the